🧡 Skip to main content🔍 Skip to search

 Due to unsupervised nature of automatic Tasks, it is hard to overemphasize the fundamental role of Task performance and execution logging.
 Whenever something goes wrong or there occurs a necessity to examine the past processes, log files are the only place to retrieve the necessary information.

-Automation Workshop is designed to ensure easy and customizable access to most relevant information when tracking the performance and outcome of automated IT processes.
+Automation Workshop is designed to ensure easy and customizable access to the most relevant information when tracking the performance and outcome of automated IT processes.
 Just think through and set the most appropriate logging options when configuring each Task!

 Help at your fingertips…